aws/aws-cdk/packages/aws-cdk-lib/handler-framework/README.md

 # AWS CDK Vended Handler Framework

-This module is an internal framework used to establish best practices for vending Lambda handlers that are deployed to user accounts.
+The handler framework module is an internal framework used to establish best practices for vending Lambda handlers that are deployed to user accounts.
 Primarily, this framework includes a centralized definition of the default runtime version which is the latest version of NodeJs available across all AWS Regions.

 In addition to including a default runtime version, this framework forces the user to specify `compatibleRuntimes` for each Lambda handler being used.
 The framework first checks for the default runtime in the list of `compatibleRuntimes`.
 If found, the default runtime is used.
 If not found, the framework will look for the latest defined runtime in the list of `compatibleRuntimes`.
 If the latest runtime found is marked as deprecated, then the framework will force the build to fail.
 To continue, the user must specify a non-deprecated runtime version that the handler code is compatible with.